-- Lack of availability of assessors to undertake the assessments, particularly BIAs largely relying upon the two dedicated BIA's to undertake all assessments. - Restrictions on visiting patients to carry out assessments. - Limited ability to undertake remote assessments (lack of equipment and time for front line staff to support the patient with the assessment). - There is a back log of cases awaiting assessment with 125 outstanding assessments, this is mainly as a result of the COVID restrictions, reduced footfall on the ward areas and BIA's not being released due to hospital pressures.
+- Lack of availability of assessors to undertake the assessments, particularly BIAs largely relying upon one dedicated BIA to undertake all assessments. - Restrictions on visiting patients to carry out assessments. - Limited ability to undertake remote assessments (lack of equipment and time for front line staff to support the patient with the assessment). - There is a back log of cases awaiting assessment with 125 outstanding assessments, this is mainly as a result of the COVID restrictions, reduced footfall on the ward areas and BIA's not being released due to hospital pressures.